dwhall/HeyMac/docs/HeyMacProtocol.md

 ### Network ID Field

+The Network ID field is present when the Fctl N bit is set (1b1).
 When the Network ID field is present, it is a two octet (16 bits) unsigned value representing this network's identity.
 TBD: subfields may indicate network type and instance.